Indications for new scalar resonances at the LHC and a possible interpretation: The Indications and Consequences

 The CMS Collaboration \cite{CMS:2018cyk}, from the first year of the Run 2 data, found the hint of a resonance at about 95 GeV, decaying into two photons.
 A similar signal with slightly less significance was also observed in the Run I data \cite{CMS:2015ocq}.
 Combined, this gives a local significance of $2.9\sigma$ \cite{Biekotter:2022jyr, SGS}, and a modest global excess of $1.3\sigma$.
 An analysis for light resonances decaying into two photons has also been released by CMS \cite{CMS:2023yay}.

 This resonance has also been observed to decay to $\tau^+\tau^-$ with a local (global) significance of $2.6\, (2.3) \sigma$ \cite{CMS:2022rbd,CMS:2022goy}.
-One may note that these numbers are obtained with the assumption that the parent scalar resonance peaks at 95 GeV; CMS actually found it at 100 GeV, with a local (global) significance of $3.1\, (2.7) \sigma$ \cite{CMS:2022goy}.
+One may note that these numbers are obtained with the assumption that the parent scalar resonance peaks at 95 GeV; CMS actually found it at 100 GeV, with a local (global) significance of $3.1\, (2.7) \sigma$ \cite{CMS:2022goy}\footnote{The authors of Ref.~\cite{2205.03187} showed that the cross-section for $pp\to t\bar{t} h_{95}$, $h_{95}\to \tau^+\tau^-$ may be even larger than the corresponding cross-section with $h_{125}$.
+However, one may note that the background coming from $t\bar{t}Z$, $Z\to \tau^+\tau^-$ is large, and this decay channel for a scalar whose mass is so close to $M_Z$ may still remain hidden at the LHC ({\em e.g.}, a Z-veto may severely suppress the signal).
+Of course, if the backgrounds can be controlled, this should be a very promising channel, maybe in upcoming leptonic colliders.}.
 Thus, we have the following from LHC:

 where $\phi$ is a fictitious 95 GeV Higgs boson, {\em i.e.}, a spin-0 object of mass 95 GeV whose couplings to the gauge bosons and fermions are exactly like the SM Higgs.
 The local significances are all less than $3\sigma$; a combined global significance reaches $2.75 \, (2.4) \sigma$ if one uses the higher (lower) significance value from Ref.\ \cite{CMS:2022rbd,CMS:2022goy}, as can be seen in Table \ref{tab:significance}.